pazcm/websites-design-spot/README.md

 During the development I drove constantly manual testing for checking work functionalities and behaviours as well as I continuosly used several devices emulators with different screen sizes for Responsive testing; such as Nexus 5X, Nexus 10, Galaxy S5, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad and iPad Pro,...
 In addition, I crossbrowser testing the site in Firefox and Safari browsers using developer tools.
-[incluir tabla]

-Travis .- I used this service by automatically building and testing small code changes
+Travis .- I used this service which automatically builds and tests small code changes.

 [incluir Test case:]